-For the record, I'm not advocating a diet which is absent of red meat, I'm just exploring new research and its potential implications on the body.
+For the record, I’m not advocating a diet that is absent of red meat, I’m just exploring new research and its potential implications on the body.

 My personal experience suggests that diet is highly individualized and while it may be wise for some people to be on a plant-based diet this doesn’t mean that ALL people should be on one.

 Foods to Avoid if you Have Thyroid Problems:

 I’ve found that these 10 foods cause the most problems for thyroid patients.
 Learn which foods you should avoid if you have thyroid disease of any type.

 The list includes optimal ranges, normal ranges, and the complete list of tests you need to diagnose and manage thyroid disease correctly!

 Neu 5 Gc and its Association with Hashimoto’s Thyroiditis